 - nestable Maps and Sets

-Data in the database can be mapped directly to JSON text with a one-to-one correpondence.
+Data in the database can be mapped directly to extended JSON text with a one-to-one correspondence.
 Utilities for parsing and generating JSON are provided.
 This goes beyond ‘Document’ databases, because the JSON is not stored as text but instead as compressed ‘paths’ or ‘Items’ each of which represents a JSON value.
 The 12 data types can be encoded into extended JSON, or ‘underscore-quoted’ standard JSON so any primitive can be a key or value, such as a date, and all keys are sorted.
 There is no artificial distinction between the ‘container’ of the documents and the documents themselves, so the size of any JSON sub-document depends on only the given path to it – from an entire database down to individual values.
-Access does not depend on loading and storing entire JSON documents – any scope can also be incrementally or atomically operated on at any scale via the ItemSpace or Map access, and in memory, this can reach millions of ops/sec.
+Access does not depend on loading and storing entire JSON documents.

 - Global.
 This persists all current changes to disk, providing Atomic, Consistent, and Durable semantics.
 It does not use any kind of lock, so it does not provide inter-thread Isolation.
 However all access is concurrent during the commit by any threads.
 Effectively, there is a single ‘global transaction’ in effect at all times.
 Optimistic Locking commits also cause global commits.